nandinisankarabukta-git/checkout-flow-optimization/README.md

 In plain terms, the new checkout design showed a **slightly higher conversion rate** (37.8% vs. 36.9%), but the improvement wasn’t large enough to be statistically significant.
 The p-value (0.3566) indicates that the difference could easily have occurred by random chance.

-However, the experiment confirmed something equally important — the treatment didn’t harm any **guardrail metrics**.
+However, the experiment confirmed something equally important, the treatment didn’t harm any **guardrail metrics**.
 Payment success rates and average order values both stayed healthy, meaning the new design is at least as safe and stable as the existing one.

 In real-world terms, this is a valuable result: the team can safely run the test longer or with more traffic before deciding whether to roll out the new design.